Intermediaries in the Medicare Market

 Sample size (or number of clusters) by treatment arms

-We will aim to have a 50/50 balance of the main agent characteristics of interest, but we do not expect the sample to be perfectly balanced due to the expected differences in response rates among agents.
-The randomization does not ensure exact balance by insurance agent characteristics such as number of states licensed in, number of appointments, etc. We will also aim to have a balanced sample of consumer characteristics such as gender.
+We will aim to have a 50/50 balance of the main agent and consumer characteristics of interest (e.g. the gender and age of the consumers) and whether or not consumers signal competition.
+We do not expect the sample to be perfectly balanced due to anticipated differences in response rates among agents and because the randomization does not ensure exact balance by insurance agent characteristics such as number of states licensed in, number of appointments, etc.

 Minimum detectable effect size for main outcomes (accounting for sample design and clustering)